Health and Human Services/Public Services Academy

-Every academically eligible student has the opportunity to take a college course at area colleges including Champlain College, Community College of Vermont, Vermont Technical College and University of Vermont.
+Every academically eligible student has the opportunity to take a college course at area colleges including Champlain College, Community College of Vermont (CCV), Vermont Technical College (VTC), and University of Vermont (UVM).
 If eligible, the course is offered at no charge or at a significantly reduced fee.

 Upon successful completion of this program, students earn certification in CPR/AED.
 They also attain professional endorsement in Vermont for taking dental radiographs.
 Qualifying graduates are eligible to sit for the Dental Assisting National Board examination to become Certified Dental Assistants.
 Students interested in pursuing a career in a related field may seek employment as a dental assistant or enroll in a course of study to become an Expanded Functions Dental Assistant.
 Some students continue their education and pursue a career in dental hygiene or dentistry.

 Last updated: Nov 26 at 8:51 am